giuliamasoero/giuliamasoero.github.io/content/authors/admin/_index.md

 I am interested in ecology, behaviour, population dynamics and evolutionary ecology, with a particular love for birds as study species.

-I am a Marie Skłodowska-Curie fellow with a 2.5yr postdoc project with a collaboration between the University of Ottawa (Canada), the University of Aberdeen (UK) and the Vogelwarte (Switzerland).
+I am a postdoc with a Marie Skłodowska-Curie global fellowship.
+My project will last 18 months and will see a collaboration among the University of Ottawa (Canada), the University of Aberdeen (UK) and the Swiss Ornithological Institute - Vogelwarte (Switzerland).

-My current project aims at investigating and explaining the recent changes in body size and shape of Alpine swifts and understanding the short- and long-term effects of these changes.
+My current project aims at investigating and explaining the recent changes in body size and shape of Alpine swifts (_Tachymarptis melba_) and assessing the short- and long-term effects of these changes.

 In my free time, you can find my hiking in a nice forest or up a mountain.